 Mr. Lindmark himself has been quite supportive of the freshly established partnership, as for DreamHack, adding titles that have been inspired by real sports is a novelty as well.

-The Superliga will provide sufficient opportunities to skilled FIFA players to compete as teams.
+The Superliga will provide sufficient opportunities for skilled FIFA players to compete as teams.
 Each team may have a team consisting of a minimum of two players plus their coaches.
 The opening prize pool may seem like a modest sum at $50,000, but more investment is likely to follow.

 At the same time, Discovery Networks Denmark Director of Nordic Sports Anders Antonsen reiterated one of the latest revelations mainstream sports organizations have made – that esports actually drive interest among younger viewers, as exemplified by International Olympic Committee (IOC) President Thomas Bach’s attempt to include video games in the Olympics.